eugeniecyen/Article_CarCar_GenomeAssembly/README.md

 ## Summary

-This repository contains scripts and data used for the research article:
+This repository contains scripts associated with the research article:

 **Chromosome-level genome assembly and methylome profile yield insights for the conservation of endangered loggerhead sea turtles**